 Tomáš Jelínek’s Upper Deck card from his lone NHL in 1992-1993

-SMS I Warszawa was just looking for all the big-name talent they could get for this preseason tournament as their goalie for it was Milan Hnilička.
+SMS I Warszawa was just looking for all the big-name talent they could get for a preseason tournament in the late 1990s, and in net was Milan Hnilička.
 Hnilička was already a solid starting goalie in the Czech Republic at 17 years-old.
 This led to the New York Islanders taking him in the fourth round of the 1991 NHL draft.
 The young goalie went over to America for a couple of years in the Western Hockey League and minors but would return to the Czech Republic in 1996.
 Once again, he established himself as one of the best goalies in the league.
 The Litomerice native led the league for save percentage in 1998, the same year he won an Olympic gold medal.
 His success made the NHL come calling, and in 1999 he signed with the New York Rangers.
 Before he could do that, he had to do something more meaningful.
 Play a PHL pre-season qualification tournament for SMS I Warszawa.
 Cracovia Krakow qualified over them.
 Despite his failure to help Warszawa advance, the New York Rangers still brought him to the big leagues.
 His success came with him as he won a Calder Cup for their AHL franchise in year one.
 Hnilička would play 121 NHL games with the Atlanta Thrashers, Los Angeles Kings, and New York Rangers.
 He would return to dominating the Czech League in 2004 and did so until he retired in 2010.
 His trophy case was pretty full with one Olympic gold, three World Championship golds, one world silver, one Olympic bronze, and three world bronze medals at the end of his career.
 He also won champions in the AHL, Russia, and the Western Hockey League.
 He has worked behind the hockey scenes as the general manager for various Czech national teams after retiring.

 It wouldn’t be till four years later when the next former NHLer appeared.
 This happened when Podhale added Jason Lafrenière for a short cup of kawa plujka.
 Lafrenière was a second-round draft pick of the Quebec Nordiques in 1985.
 A standout in the Ontario Hockey League, he had made the NHL jump after one more season the juniors.
 He recorded 29 points in 40 points.
 Despite strong offensive production, he would mostly spend a lot of time in the International Hockey League.
 After 1994, Lafrenière would start to become a journeyman player with multiple stops in Germany and the United Kingdom.
 He had one-offs or even just a couple of games in Austria, Central Hockey League, Italy, Netherlands, Spain, and the West Coast Hockey League.
 That would lead to him signing in Poland with Podhale Nowy Targ for the 2004 season.
 He would play two games, recording one assist and one penalty, then promptly retire.